F-I-D-O/Manuals/manuals/LLM.md

 - `--add-dir`: add and additional directory to be accessible for codex.
 This can sometimes fail, in that case, use the [configuration file](#configuration) to add the directory.

+There are also some subcommands:

+- `resume`: resume the previous session.
+The first argument is the name (hash) of the session to resume.
+We can also skip the hash and use `--last` to resume the last session.

+## Interactive mode
 In the interactive mode, all text is interpreted as a single message, except:

 - special keystrokes: